 The High Ability program is designed to serve MCE's high ability students.
-Students are referred to the program for testing & evaluation.
+Students are screened for testing & evaluation.
 If a student qualifies, they are placed (with parent permission) into the program.
 The High Ability program concentrates on academic acceleration and enrichment.
-In the spring of the sixth grade year, all students are screened as possible candidates for our seventh grade honors classes at MCHS.